 You can find out more information on their tour packages here:

 Helicopters can be kept at a fairly comfortable temperature once the engine/s are running or when in flight.
-The most uncomfortable time is when the helicopter has been sat outside for a long period of time and the engine is just started.
+The most uncomfortable time is when the helicopter has been sitting outside for a long period of time and the engine is just started.
 It is this time when most VIP helicopters are already running or the APU is on to allow the cabin to be brought up or down to the required comfort level.

 For the more basic helicopters, the heat from the engine or airflow from air vents is all that is available to control the cabin temperature.
 For these aircraft, wearing layers of clothing that can be easily added or removed is the best option for keeping you comfortable.
 Just be glad you can adjust your layers!
 For us pilots, we have to make the decision before we go flying as once we are airborne we are unable to adjust our clothing!
 (Unless we find a place and land!)